Posted on May 10, 2022Written by Jaclyn C. Stevenson

 At The Unicorn Theatre, B.R.O.K.E.N code B.I.R.D switching by Tara L. Wilson Noth will have its world premiere June 23 – July 9, while Songs for a New World will present a series of songs composed by Tony Award-winning Jason Robert Brown July 21 –August 20.
 Edward Albee’s Seascape, winner of the 1975 Pulitzer Prize for Drama, closes The Unicorn’s season September 29 – October 23.

 Shakespeare & Company celebrates its 45th year of theater in the Berkshires in 2022, with a season of both modern and classic titles, and the theme “Sigh no more…one foot in sea and one on shore,” chosen to symbolize an emergence from difficult times.

-This season both opens and ends at the Elayne P. Bernstein Theatre, shuttered for two years due to the pandemic, with The Approach by Mark O’Rowe, winner of the Rooney Prize for Irish Literature, May 6 – May 29.
-Performances will be presented both in-person and online via live stream and recorded broadcast.
+This season both opens and ends at the Elayne P. Bernstein Theatre, shuttered for two years due to the pandemic.
+The Approach by Mark O’Rowe, winner of the Rooney Prize for Irish Literature, was held May 6 – May 29.
+Performances were presented both in-person and online via live stream and recorded broadcast.